-Credits: 1 Class hours: 2 lecture/lab Prereq: "C" or higher in HPER 130 Comments: May be repeated any number of times for credit.
+Prereq: "C" or higher in HPER 130.
+Comments: May be repeated any

 Description: This course provides advanced instruction in the various strokes of tennis: forehand, backhand, volley, and serve.
-They also explore advanced court strategies in singles and doubles play.
+Students also explore advanced court strategies in singles and doubles play.